 (not supported through Erasmus or other exchange programs)

 The CoS application may be possible through BUNAC or another organization (full list).
 If you cannot find an organization to issue your CoS, you will not be able to apply for a visa.
 Please note the program fees.
 This process can take three to four weeks.
 The internship may be eligible for a PROMOS scholarship.

 The visa application can be filled out online after you receive the reference number from the Certificate of Sponsorship and costs 244 British Pounds (citizens of some countries will receive a discount of 55 Pounds).
-The application process can take a further three weeks.
+The application process can take a further four weeks.

 Anyone with a visa must pay the Immigration Health Surcharge to gain access to NHS, the public health services (possibly not relevant for internships under six months).
 The fee for students is 470 British Pounds per year.

 In order to apply for an "Academic Training J1" (internship) visa in the USA, you need a visa sponsor.
 Be prepared for the application process through the sponsor to take at least six to eight weeks.
 The following organizations are able to be visa sponsors:

 - International Arts & Artists (only for Architecture)